 Firstly, in line with the European plan for full decarbonisation and achieving climate neutrality by 2050, energy efficiency is essential, especially efficiency put into practice, i.e. energy renovation of buildings, more precisely testing new energy saving possibilities and pilot projects.
 Modernization of ICT and increasing innovations are key to achieving energy efficiency and, ultimately, decarbonization, a need clearly marked in policy documents of all three countries.
-In the programme area, there are numerous universities which focus their research on the development of new energy efficiency is high on the agenda in all countries, e.g. Framework Strategy of Bosnia and Herzegovina by 2035 emphasises the renovation of public buildings, as well as introducing the concept of energy management to public buildings, and in the Energy development strategy of Montenegro by 2030, one of the main goals is to increase energy efficiency by sectors but also strengthening of the legal framework, raising awareness and ultimately, increasing energy efficiency.
+In the programme area, there are numerous universities which focus their research on the development of new energy efficiency technologies, a resource that can be used for the implementation of pilot projects.
+Energy efficiency is high on the agenda in all countries, e.g., Framework Strategy of Bosnia and Herzegovina by 2035 emphasises the renovation of public buildings, as well as introducing the concept of energy management to public buildings, and in the Energy development strategy of Montenegro by 2030, one of the main goals is to increase energy efficiency by sectors but also strengthening of the legal framework, raising awareness and ultimately, increasing energy efficiency.